 The principal activities of the OneSteel Group are mining, steel manufacture, and steel and metal products distribution.
-Further details are set out on pages 1 to 33 of the Annual Review.
+Further details are set out on pages xx to xx of the Annual Review.

 The following significant changes in the nature of the activities of the Group occurred during the year: